gzywiecki/github-slideshow/_posts/0000-01-02-gzywiecki.md

 layout: slide
 title: "Welcome to git hub GZ  slide!"
 ---
-This Git hub Gary's files
+This my awsome new slide
 Use the left arrow to go back!